Mariano Ponce

-Mariano Ponce y Collantes (/es/; March 22, 1863 – May 23, 1918) commonly known as just Mariano Ponce was a Filipino physician, writer, statesman, and active member of the Propaganda Movement.
-In Spain, he was among the founders of La Solidaridad and Asociación Hispano-Filipino.
-Among his significant works was Efemerides Filipinas, a column on historical events in the Philippines which appeared in La Oceania Española (1892–1893) and El Ideal (1911–1912).
-He wrote Ang Wika at Lahi (1917), a discussion on the importance of a national language.
+Mariano Ponce y Collantes (/es/; March 22, 1863 – May 23, 1918) commonly known as just Mariano Ponce, was a Filipino physician, writer, statesman, and active member of the Propaganda Movement.
+In Spain, he was among the founders of La Solidaridad (English: The Solidarity) and Asociación Hispano-Filipino (English: Hispano-Filipino Association / Hispanic-Filipino Association).
+Among his significant works was Efemerides Filipinas, a column on historical events in the Philippines which appeared in La Oceania Española (English: Spanish Oceania / Spanish Ocean; 1892–1893) and El Ideal (English: The Ideal; 1911–1912).
+He wrote Ang Wika at Lahi (English: Language and Race; 1917), a discussion on the importance of a national language.
 He also served as Bulacan's representative to the Philippine Assembly from 1909 to 1912.